vitalyzed/CRM-Systems-Cloud-Integration/README.md

 I had to go throught the jsons and 'fish' the data relevant based on the outlook of my data warehouse building strategy.
 When it comes to data in the json that reflects sometimes repeated objects, but sometimes - simply missing important objects or elements, my solution was to write the following:

+using the following example, calling the Piano.io Term object API endpoint:
 ```
     def pianoGetTerms(self):